thomasmaliappis/computational-creativity-project/README.md

 # Description

+The images used for experimentation and the examples below were taken from [CACD2000](https://bcsiriuschen.github.io/CARC/) dataset.

 ## Age GAN model
 For the age transformation we used [Fast-AgingGAN](https://github.com/HasnainRaz/Fast-AgingGAN) model.
 This is a face aging deep learning model based on the CycleGAN, where they translate young faces to old.